Frequently Asked Questions

 My referral was “mainstreamed.”
 What does this mean?

-Testing requires a blood draw and results can take up to six months to come back..
-Once we have received the results, we will book an expedited appointment to review the results with you.
+For certain medical concerns we may ask your healthcare provider to help order specific genetic tests before your first appointment to help us see you sooner.
+This means that we can see you with the results at your appointment.
+Testing requires a blood draw and can take several months to come back (up to 6 months).
+Once we have received the results, we will book you for an expedited appointment to review the results with you.

 I have received a family history questionnaire in the mail.
 What do I do with it?